Tommy's PregnancyHub

 • shortness of breath

-• feelings of having a fast-beating, fluttering or pounding heart (heart palpitations)
+• a noticeably fast-beating, fluttering or pounding heart (heart palpitations)

 What causes iron deficiency anaemia?

-You are also more likely to have anaemia if you:
+You are more likely to develop iron-deficiency anaemia in pregnancy if you:

 Will I be checked for anaemia during my pregnancy?

 Yes.
-You should have a blood test to check for any conditions that may affect your baby, including anaemia, at your booking appointment and when you are 28 weeks pregnant.
+Your midwife will offer you a blood test to check for any conditions that may affect your baby, including anaemia, at your booking appointment and again when you are 28 weeks pregnant

-You can call your midwife at any time if you think you have anaemia symptoms and you can be tested for anaemia at any point in your pregnancy.
-You don’t have to wait for your antenatal appointments or for routine tests
+Call your midwife at any time if you think you have anaemia symptoms.
+They can test you for anaemia at any point in your pregnancy.
+You do not have to wait for your antenatal appointments or for routine tests.

-Will iron deficiency anaemia harm me or the baby?
+Will iron deficiency anaemia harm me or my baby?

+It is unlikely.
 Most people with anaemia in pregnancy go on to have a healthy pregnancy and baby.
-However, anaemia has been linked to pregnancy complications before and after birth if it isn’t treated.
+However, anaemia has been linked to pregnancy complications before and after birth if it is not treated.
 These can include:

 • low birthweight